tanjina-3ni/Node-JS-Projects/Real-Time-Chat-Room/README.md

 # Chat Room

-Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI
+This is a realtime chat app.
+Connected users in a room can communicate.
+They can send private message to a specific user as well.

+## Tools
+- Node.js
+- Express
+- Socket.io
+- Vanilla JS (frontend)

-# Installation Process
+## Installation Process

-npm install </br>
+- npm install
-npm install express socket.io moment </br>
+- npm install express socket.io moment
-npm install -D nodemon </br>
+- npm install -D nodemon

-# How To run
+## How To run

+- nodemon server.js <br>
+OR <br>
-npm run dev
+- npm run dev <br>